-The lead auditor's independence declaration for the year ended 30 June 2017 has been received and can be found on page 18 of the Annual Report.
+The lead auditor's independence declaration for the year ended 30 June 2018 has been received and can be found on page 17 of the Annual Report.

-NON AUDIT SERVICES
+NON-AUDIT SERVICES

-The Company paid amounts as detailed in note 15 during the year ended 30 June 2017 for the provision of taxation compliance services and for preparation of an investigating accountant's report.
+The Company paid amounts as detailed in note 15 during the year ended 30 June 2018 for the provision of taxation compliance services.
 The directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.

-The Board of Directors has considered the position and is satisfied that the provision of the nonaudit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The Board of Directors has considered the position and is satisfied that the provision of the non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The directors are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons:

-- all non-audit services have been reviewed by the audit committee to ensure they do not impact the impartiality and objectivity of the auditor - none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants.
+- all non-audit services have been reviewed by the Directors to ensure they do not impact the impartiality and objectivity of the auditor - none of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants.